Exploring the Thai North

-Known as the Thailand Northern Capital, Chiang Mai city is located some 700 kilometers north of Bangkok on the Mae Ping River basin, and serves as a major gateway to explore the North.
+Known as the Thailand Northern Capital, Chiang Mai city is located some 700 km (435 miles) north of Bangkok on the Mae Ping River basin, and serves as a major gateway to explore the North.
 Since founded in 1296 A.D., it was a capital and cultural core of the Lanna Kingdom, and till now has preserved its distinguished cultural heritage.
 Celebrated its 700th anniversary in 1996, the city's 700-year history of unique culture and rich traditional background coupled with the breathtaking scenery makes Chiang Mai one of Asia's most attractive tourist destinations.

-As prime location in its own right, the Old City of Chiang Mai is still marked by the moat and fortified gates and has some 300 ancient Buddhist temples (wat in Thai) in the vicinity.
-The most significant are the Wat Chiang Man, which homes the 1800 years old Crystal Buddha, the classic Thai northern style Wat Phra Singh, and the partially ruined Wat Chedi Luang.
+As a prime location in its own right, the Old City of Chiang Mai is still marked by the moat and fortified gates and has some 300 ancient Buddhist temples (wat in Thai) in the vicinity.
+The most significant is the Wat Chiang Man, which homes the 1800 years old Crystal Buddha, the classic Thai northern style Wat Phra Singh, and the partially ruined Wat Chedi Luang.

 A key tourist attraction is to the city's west, the sacred pillar Wat Phra That Doi Suthep, bearing the Lord Buddha holy relic never seen before.
 Doi Suthep rises 1,676 meters above the sea level providing panoramic scenery of surrounding landscapes.
 They say, if you're to see only one temple in Thailand, Doi Suthep is the one.
 Set on a mountain plateau overlooking Chiang Mai, this visually stunning site is steeped in history and religious significance.
-The temple is definitely lives up to the hype not only scenically and spiritually, but also pop-culturally (the opening of the Rambo III movie was filmed on the temple steps).
+The temple is definitely living up to the hype not only scenically and spiritually, but also pop-culturally (the opening of the Rambo III movie was filmed on the temple steps).

 To be continued...